runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 Water (Agua) is an element, not a molecule.
 Silicon compounds instead are based on Calcus + Eter, so a silicate is a Calcus-Eter-Aer compound.
 Quicksilver is largely nontoxic, and has as much in common with nickel as with actual mercury.

-Radioactivity doesn't exist, but the magical decay caused by compounds containing both Starfire and Darksteel behaves similarly.

 ## Creatures